Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Numerical experiments

-We implemented the accelerated Nesterov-Landweber method to simultaneously reconstruct the scalar viscosity and latitudinal differential rotation parameters, $(\gamma, \Omega)$.
-A convergence analysis of this method has been carried out in \cite{HubmerRamlau17, Neubauer17} under the tangential cone condition, which we have been verified for our problem in Section \ref{sec:reg_converge}.
-The Nesterov-Landweber iteration proceeds as follows: initiate $p_{-1}=p_0:=(\gamma_\mathrm{int},\Omega_\mathrm{int})$, then run
+\paragraph{Regularization method.} We implemented the accelerated Nesterov-Landweber method to simultaneously reconstruct the scalar viscosity and latitudinal differential rotation parameters $(\gamma, \Omega)$.
+A convergence analysis of this method has been carried out in \cite{HubmerRamlau17, Neubauer17} under the tangential cone condition, which we have been verified in Section \ref{sec:reg_converge}.
+The Nesterov-Landweber iteration is expressed in pseudocode in Algorithm \ref{algorithm}.

-Here, the forward map $F$ corresponds to the wave equation at single frequency $\omega$ and longitudinal wavenumber $m$.
-We allow for different observation strategies: full data, leaked data, and real part measurements.
-The Hilbert space adjoints $F'(z_k)^*$ are derived in Section \ref{sec:adjoint}.
-The inversion takes place in the following function spaces: $\gamma \in \mathbb{R}$, $\Omega \in H^2(\Mc, m=0)$, thus ensuring convergence of the reconstruction.
+In Algorithm \ref{algorithm}, the forward map $F$ corresponds to the wave equation at single frequency $\omega$ and longitudinal wavenumber $m$.
+We allow for different observation strategies: full data, leaked data and real part measurements.
+The Hilbert space adjoints $F'[z_k]^*$ are derived in Section \ref{sec:adjoint}.

-The numerical wave solution uses a fourth-order finite difference scheme \cite{VersyptBraatz14} on a uniform grid of 100 points spanning the latitude range $(0, \pi)$.
-To generate ground truths while avoiding inverse crimes, we explicitly choose analytic $\Psi_m$,$\gamma$ and $\Omega$ with Dirichlet boundary, then explicitly obtain the corresponding source $f$.
-The discrete measurement $\underline{y}^\delta$ is corrupted by independent additive complex Gaussian noise with variance $\sigma^2$ on 100 equidistant measurement points and $\sigma$ chosen to have relative noise levels $\|\underline{y}^{\delta}-\underline{y}\|_2/\|\underline{y}\|_2\in \{0.01,0.05,0.2\}$.
+\paragraph{Discretization and data.} The numerical wave solver uses a fourth-order finite difference scheme \cite{VersyptBraatz14} on a uniform grid of 100 points spanning the latitude range $(0, \pi)$.
+To generate ground truths while avoiding inverse crimes, we choose analytic $\Psi_m$,$\gamma$, and $\Omega$ with Neumann (Fig.~\ref{fig-full}) or Dirichlet (Fig.~\ref{fig-leak-noise}) boundary, then explicitly obtain the corresponding source $f$.
+The discrete measurement $\underline{y}^\delta$ is corrupted by independent additive complex Gaussian noise with variance $\sigma^2$ on 100 equidistant measurement points and $\sigma$ chosen to have relative noise levels

-We initialize the algorithm with $\gamma_\mathrm{int} = -3\gamma_\mathrm{true}$ and $\Omega_\mathrm{int} = 0$, corresponding to no prior knowledge of the ground truth, and iterate with a step size $\mu_k$ determined by backtracking line search.
-The stopping criterion is the first instance when the residual falls below the threshold $\tau\delta$ (with $\tau=1.1$), which in practice yields better results than choosing $\tau>2$ \cite{HubmerRamlau17}.
-The algorithm typically completes 200 iterations within one second on an i7-1255U CPU (4.70 GHz).
+\paragraph{Initialization and stopping rule.} We initialize the algorithm with $\gamma_\mathrm{int} = -3\gamma_\mathrm{true}$, $\Omega_\mathrm{int} = 0$ corresponding to no prior knowledge of ground truths, and iterate with a step size $\mu_k$ determined by backtracking line search.
+Regarding the discrepancy principle employed in Algorithm \ref{algorithm}, the lower value of $\tau=1.03$ was found to yield better results in practice than the theoretically required $\tau>2$ \cite{HubmerRamlau17}.
+The algorithm typically completes in 200 iterations within one second on an i7-1255U CPU (4.70 GHz)\footnote{Code is available on Github at \url{https://github.com/TramNguyenAca/Inertial_Waves}.}.